DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 * Not performance tuned.
 * Snow3g(UEA2) supported only if cipher length, cipher offset fields are byte-aligned.
 * Snow3g(UIA2) supported only if hash length, hash offset fields are byte-aligned.
+* No BSD support as BSD QAT kernel driver not available.

 Installation